khalidjhamad/Football-Markets-Summer-2022-Insights/README.md

-# Football-Markets-Summer-2022-Insights
+# From Stepping-Stone to Powerhouse: Can Eredivisie Break into the Top 5?
-# ⚽ Football Transfer Market Insights for Players & Agents
+# ⚽ Football Transfer Market 2022 Insights for Eredivise

 ### 📖 Overview
 This project analyzes global football transfer data to uncover patterns in player movements, transfer fees, market values, and career progression.
 It is designed to give **players and agents** data-driven insights to optimize career decisions — including the best timing for transfers, positions with the highest demand, and the impact of transfer types (permanent, loan, free) on career growth.